naeimrf/naeimrf/README.md

 Here are some facts to know me:

 - 🌱 I am interested in data analysis techniques, machine learning and data mining
-- :dart: I’m looking to collaborate on any project related to my interest
+- :dart: I’m looking to collaborate in any project related to my interest
 - :heavy_check_mark: To reach me, send an email or a message on Linkedin
 - ⚡ Fun fact: I like C-programming